sfongx/dc-transit-demo/README.md

 [abstractTransit.py](https://github.com/sfongx/dc-transit-demo/blob/master/project/dcTransitDemo/parsers/abstractTransit.py): Abstract
 parent parser class that only specifies that the `getResponse` method is required with a provided stop ID.

-The response includes the name of the agency (only DC Circulator or DC Metrorail) and the stop name, followed by the list of buses or trains, each including the following fields: full and abbreviated route names, destination, direction, minutes away, and vehicle ID, though some may be left null.
+The response includes the name of the agency (Metrorail, Metrobus, or Circulator) and the stop name, followed by the list of buses or trains, each including the following fields: full and abbreviated route names, destination, direction, minutes away, and vehicle ID, though some may be left null.

-I tested this on my local by navigating to `localhost:8000/transit/?` followed by the `circulator` and/or `metrorail` paramters with stop IDs.
+I tested this on my local by navigating to `localhost:8000/transit/?` followed by the `circulator`, `metrobus`, and/or `metrorail` paramters with stop IDs.

 Example calls: